executablebooks/MyST-Parser/docs/using/syntax.md

 Here is [markdown link syntax](https://jupyter.org)
 ```

-As a short-hand for directives that require no arguments, and when no paramter options are used (see below),
+As a short-hand for directives that require no arguments, and when no parameter options are used (see below),
 you may start the content directly after the directive name.

 ````md